100 Easy General Knowledge Questions in English Trivia Quiz

 13. What is the origin of Michigan’s state name?

-From an Ojibwe word, “mishigamaa” meaning “great or large lake”
+From an Ojibwe word, “mishigamaa” means “great or large lake”

 14. What is the Arizona state motto in Latin?